-The Mareva injunction, otherwise known as the freezing order, the Mareva order or the Mareva regime, is an interlocutory relief granted by the courts in order to freeze the assets of a defendant during a civil proceeding.
+The Mareva injunction, otherwise known as the freezing order or freezing orders, the Mareva order or the Mareva regime, is an interlocutory relief granted by the courts in order to freeze the assets of a defendant during a civil proceeding.
 The primary function of the injunction is to maintain the integrity of the court process by preventing the defendant from dissipating assets and becoming judgment-proof.
 The order is not granted as a compensation for the plaintiffs, neither are they given rights over the defendant’s property; but rather, the injunction is usually granted to prevent defendants, whether innocent or guilty but apparent fraudsters, from transferring or dissipating their assets beyond the jurisdiction of the court in which the trial is pending.

 The asset-freezing regime emanated from the English jurisdiction in the case Mareva Compania Naviera SA v International Bulkcarriers SA 2 Lloyd’s Rep and became known as the ‘Mareva injunction’, although the same order was granted in the case Nippon Yusen Kaisha v Karageorgis 1 WLR 1093 CA, 3 All ER 282 a few months earlier.
 The Mareva injunction has been recognized by other Commonwealth jurisdictions to have a worldwide effect and its definition as an asset-freezing order has been embodied in the Civil Procedure Rules 1998.